CluedIn-io/CluedIn.Documentation/docs/kb/kb0004-akv2aks.md

     Please ensure this is checked before proceeding as it may cause the cluster to not function correctly.

-- The way the secrets are synchronised is by the `cluedin-server` pod mounting the secret store and the secrets referenced above under `secretRanges`.
-It's important to note that the secrets synchronise only when the pod is active.
+- The way the secrets are synchronized is by the `cluedin-server` pod mounting the secret store and the secrets referenced above under `secretRanges`.
+It's important to note that the secrets synchronize only when the pod is active.
 It doesn't need to be in a running state, but it must at least be pending.

     This is a limitation of the csi driver itself rather than the solution provided by CluedIn.